KatherineMEnright/BlancheAmes/README.md

 - Blanche was involved in birth control advocacy for women
 - Blanche also held ? position in the New England Hospital for Women and Children and did xyz.. fundraising to provide for a staff that was all women

+## Blanche's Archives at Harvard
+Schlesinger library; Botany Libraries; Arnold Arboretum has xyz that includes her correspondence as well.
+The following-- a highlight of some of these (link to them).
+Portraits held at the [Harvard Art Museums](https://hvrd.art/o/304486) too and her correspondece in the [Harvard University Archives](https://hollisarchives.lib.harvard.edu/repositories/4/archival_objects/1088721)

 # References

 [^1]: [Wikipedia: Girl with a Pearl Earring](https://en.wikipedia.org/wiki/Girl_with_a_Pearl_Earring)